-Riker started to speak as soon as the door closed, but Picard held up a hand.
-He was speaking to himself; inaudibly at first then louder.
+Riker started to speak, but Picard held up a hand.
+He was talking to himself, inaudibly at first then louder.

 "That, Number One, is the understatement of the week.
-How on Earth did he get this assignment?
 He might be a good trainer for academy cadets, but for experienced crews?"

 "Sooner, if I can't control my temper.
-Will, I need you to ensure I'm never alone with him."
+Please ensure I'm never alone with him."

 "I'll make it a new standing order.
-But seriously, Sir, why are Starfleet installing this new helm control system in such a rush?"
+But seriously, Sir, why are Starfleet rushing in the installation of this new helm control system?"

-"Vividly, but at least this time La Forge is satisfied the principles behind the new system are sound.
-Once we have it tuned correctly her responsiveness should improve."
+"Vividly!"
+Picard replied.
+"But at least this time La Forge thinks the principles behind the new system are sound."

 "What is it Commander?"

-Jean-Luc straightened his jacket, "Quite right Commander, that wouldn't be good for my image."
+The Captain straightened his jacket, "Quite right Will, it wouldn't be good for my image."

 +++

-Picard approached this first class with a slight touch of apprehension.
+Picard approached Leadbetter's class with a touch of apprehension.
 The last few days had been busy and he had only found time to skim through the instruction manual.
-The other Enterprise students had obviously been studying hard and he was proud of how they answered promptly and correctly.
-When his turn came, Leadbetter asked him how the helmsman should respond to a particular scenario.
-Picard gave the standard solution he'd been using for years.
+The other Enterprise students had obviously had no such problems.
+He was pleased at how well they answered the instructors questions.

 +++